Mastering the Times Tables: A complete walkthrough to the 1-12 Multiplication Chart

 Here's the complete 1-12 times table chart:

 This chart represents the product of each number from 1 to 12 multiplied by each other number from 1 to 12.
-Here's one way to look at it: 7 x 8 = 56, which can be found by looking at the intersection of row 7 and column 8 (or vice versa).
+To give you an idea, 7 x 8 = 56, which can be found by looking at the intersection of row 7 and column 8 (or vice versa).

 Effective Strategies for Memorizing the Times Tables